The PERFECT 2 Week Peru Itinerary: The Best Of Peru

 Peru 2 Week Itinerary Map And Overview

 Above is a personalized map for your two weeks Peru itinerary.
-Our itinerary will focus on the southern part of Peru, where most of the best attractions such as Machu Picchu and Rainbow Mountain are located.
+Our itinerary will focus on the southern part of Peru, where most of the best attractions such as Machu Picchu, Rainbow Mountain and Cusco are located.

 The Northern parts of Peru do have their own charm but they are off the beaten path.
 If you have more time, I recommend you to include them in your Peru itinerary.